oheimburger/codecard/microservices/README.md

 ![](images/helidon.png)

 ## Introduction
 In this guide, we'll show you how to deploy a Helidon microsrvice to Oracle Cloud Infrastructure's Kubernetes Engine.
-You can then configure your CodeCard to invoke the microservice over the internet!
+You can then configure your Code Card to invoke the microservice over the internet!

 The path that we will take is as follows: